KCISHacker/KCISHacker.github.io/_docs/StudList/update.markdown

 title: Updating Scripts
 ---

-Four Python scripts are been provided in this index.
+Four Python scripts are provided in this index.

 | File                                   | Description                                                                                                                                                                       |
 | -------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |